Search

 MediaPipe HandDetection Demo using the Visualizer Tool

-Who can use MediaPipe?
+Who Can Use MediaPipe?

-What is MediaPipe used for?
+What is MediaPipe Used for?

 The MediaPipe framework is mainly used for rapid prototyping of perception pipelines with AI models for inferencing and other reusable components.
 It also facilitates the deployment of computer vision applications into demos and applications on different hardware platforms.